 The original play opened in New York on 2 November 1914.
 See more

 While drinking with John at the College Club, Geoffrey fills his glass in three successive shots without drinking the previous contents.
 See more

 So is a sardine.

-Played on an organ before the wedding See more
+Played on an organ after the wedding See more